PATIENT STORIES | AMBER

 Many babies in Level IV unit sare born prematurely and have underdeveloped organs.
 They may require life support.
 University Hospital meets this high standard of care by ensuring a team of wide range pediatric medical and surgical specialists are ready to respond.
 Specialists and therapists help infants struggling with breathing, eating and other developmental challenges.

-Because of University Health System’s partnership with research physicians at UT Health San Antonio, its Level IV NICU also offers babies facing the toughest challenges an opportunity to qualify for the latest, promising clinical trials.
+Because of University Health’s partnership with research physicians at UT Health San Antonio, its Level IV NICU also offers babies facing the toughest challenges an opportunity to qualify for the latest, promising clinical trials.

 Now, two years later, she’s a healthy, growing toddler whose story is giving hope to the parents of other struggling preemies.